TedcryptoOrg/ScPrimeSettingsTool/Readme.md

 You also have the following options:

  - `--url`: The url of the grafana instance you want to connect to
+ - `--provider-id`: The provider id you want to grab the settings for
  - `--config`: The yaml file for the configuration (this could in future be something hosted in the cloud)
  - `--commands`: Return the settings commands you need to run on your provider
  - `--screenshot`: Saves a screenshot on the root folder of the page you are listening too -- useful for debug